emstlk/emstlk.github.com/resume.md

   - Integration with social networks
   - Developed solution to fail-over
   - Optimized backend to high throughput
   - Worked on few internal projects of rotating ads
+  - Developed web-services for web and analytics

 * **BIFIT** (Moscow, Russia)